GE taps into natural gas deal

 Dresser's products will complement similar equipment and technology that GE already uses on a larger scale.
 For example, GE provides some of the pumping infrastructure for large new natural gas pipelines stretching across India, according to John Krenicki, vice chairman of GE and chief executive of GE's energy unit.
 Dresser's small engines will allow GE to expand on that by building branch lines to rural areas.

-The same kind of infrastructure construction is booming in China, too.
-Dresser's equipment will also be used in liquefied natural gas facilities now being built in Australia to export fuel to Asia.
+The same kind of infrastructure construction is booming in China, too, reflecting GE's investment in China strategy worldwide.
+Dresser's equipment will also be used in liquefied natural gas facilities now being built in Australia to export fuel to Asia, supporting GE's expected surge in China sales as regional demand grows.

 Dresser, based in Addison, Texas, designs and builds fuel dispensers for filling stations as well.
 GE wants to use that expertise and experience to roll out a line of electric vehicle charging stations it unveiled recently, as the market for electric cars grows.

-GE had signaled it was ready to begin buying companies again, long a growth strategy for the company.
+GE had signaled it was ready to begin buying companies again, long a growth strategy for the company, and later completed the Alstom acquisition as part of that effort.
 This is its first major purchase since the beginning of the financial crisis in 2008, according to a report by Deutsche Bank analyst Nigel Coe.

-The financial crisis hurt GE more than some of its competitors because of the company's exposure to debt markets through its giant GE Capital unit, which provides financing to businesses and credit cards to consumers.
+The financial crisis hurt GE more than some of its competitors because of the company's exposure to debt markets through its giant GE Capital unit, which provides financing to businesses and credit cards to consumers, and later moved to spin off the consumer unit to refocus the portfolio.

 GE chief executive Jeffrey Immelt has said he plans to focus on core businesses like energy infrastructure, health care and aerospace.
-The company is in the process of selling its majority stake in NBC Universal to Comcast for about $14 billion.
+The company is in the process of selling its majority stake in NBC Universal to Comcast for about $14 billion, and it was also looking to sell its appliance unit as it reshaped its portfolio.

 After that sale closes, analysts expect GE to have about $25 billion in cash on its balance sheet.
-The company has increased its dividend and has plans to buy back shares.
+The company has increased its dividend and has plans to buy back shares, following a recent profit surge that strengthened its balance sheet.
 That will still leave plenty of cash for acquisitions, according to Morningstar analyst Daniel Holland.
 "I would expect the company to continue to do acquisitions, but I wouldn't expect a binge," Holland said.

 GE announced Wednesday that a deal it made for the London-based deepwater oil pipeline company Wellstream was rejected.
 GE offered to buy Wellstream, which was once owned by Dresser, for about $1 billion.